How hyperspectral image data supports machine vision

 Real-time classification using machine vision

 In order to demonstrate the potential of the hyperspectral camera for machine vision we placed some samples of different herbs (chamomile, oregano, basil) on a rotary plate in our laboratory.

-The hyperspectral snapshot camera S185 SE is placed above these samples.
+The hyperspectral snapshot camera FireflEYE 185 is placed above these samples.
 It is equipped with a 23mm lens, which comes with a field of view of 13°.
 By this it is ensured that the camera is able to capture all necessary details and enough specral information of the samples.

 Fig. 3 shows the samples as they are seen by the hyperspectral camera.
 The spectra in Fig. 4 represent the spectral information of all pixels inside the corresponding rectangles of Fig. 3.
 The reflectance of the different herbs appears to be very similar across the entire spectrum, challenging the classifier to separate the herbs.

 We take some images with our software which shall be used to train the classifier.